-The City of La Crosse is included in the La Crosse County Hazard Mitigation Plan (LCCHMP), adopted February 2021.
-The LCCHMP allows the city to be eligible for grant funding under FEMA's Hazard Mitigation Assistance program.
+The City of La Crosse is included in the La Crosse County Hazard Mitigation Plan (LCCHMP); however, as of summer 2022 the City had not formally adopted the LCCHMP via resolution and thus are not currently eligible for grant funding under FEMA's Hazard Mitigation Assistance program.
 Mitigation actions identified in the LCCHMP are eligible for FEMA's Hazard Mitigation Assistance grant programs including Building Resilient Infrastructure and Communities (BRIC), Flood Mitigation Assistance (FMA), or Hazard Mitigation Grant Program (HMGP, post-disaster only).
-By completing and adopting the FEMA approved version of this Flood Hazard Mitigation Plan, the city becomes eligible for flood-related hazard mitigation grant funding for projects through either this FHMP or the LCCHMP.
+By completing and adopting the FEMA approved version of this Flood Hazard Mitigation Plan, the city will become eligible for flood-related hazard mitigation grant funding for projects.